Installation#

 Full example#

-In this example we create a conda environment and install msprime into it on an OSX machine.
+In this example we create a conda environment and install msprime into it on a macOS machine.
 We assume that conda has been installed and bash shell is being used (Windows users will need to modify the commands slightly).

 $ conda create --name msprime-env